What is A 2 Stroke Spark Ignition Cycle?

-During upward stroke of a 2 stroke spark ignition cycle, the piston moves upward i.e. from the bottom dead center to the top dead center.
+During the upward stroke of a 2-stroke spark ignition cycle, the piston moves upward, i.e., from the bottom dead center to the top dead center.
 While moving up, it compresses the air-fuel mixture in the combustion chamber.
-The upward movement of the piston creates a partial vacuum in the crankcase.
-This results in a fresh charge (air-fuel mixture) to come into the crankcase thru’ the open inlet port.
+In addition, the upward movement of the piston creates a partial vacuum in the crankcase.
+Thus it results in a fresh charge (air-fuel mixture) coming into the crankcase thru’ the open inlet port.

 When the piston is at the top dead center, it covers/closes the exhaust and transfer ports.
-The spark plug ignites the compressed charge in the combustion chamber and produces the power stroke.
+Next, the spark plug ignites the compressed charge in the combustion chamber and produces the power stroke.
 The power stroke pushes the piston downward and rotates the crankshaft.

-As soon as the spark plug ignites the charge in a 2 stroke cycle, the hot gases expand and push the piston downward; rotating the crankshaft.
-During this stroke, the piston covers the inlet port and compresses the new charge (air-fuel mixture) in the crank case.
-Further downward movement of the piston first uncovers the exhaust port followed by the transfer port.
-This allows the exhaust gases to escape through the open exhaust port.
+As soon as the spark plug ignites the charge in a 2 stroke cycle, the hot gases expand and push the piston downward, rotating the crankshaft.
+During this stroke, the piston covers the inlet port and compresses the crankcase’s new charge (air-fuel mixture).
+Further downward movement of the piston first uncovers the exhaust port, followed by the transfer port.
+Thus, exhaust gases can escape through the open exhaust port.

-No sooner the transfer port opens; it forces the fresh charge into the cylinder.
-The charge first strikes the deflector on the piston crown, rises to the top of the cylinder and pushes out the remaining exhaust gases.
+No sooner does the transfer port open; than forcing the fresh charge into the cylinder.
+The charge first strikes the deflector on the piston crown, rises to the top of the cylinder, and pushes out the remaining exhaust gases.
 Some part of the fresh charge also escapes through the exhaust during this process.
 Because of this reason, the 2 stroke spark ignition cycle does not meet the stringent emission norms.
-Hence, it was later discontinued and/or replaced with 4 stroke cycle.
+Hence, manufacturers later discontinued it and replaced it with a 4 stroke cycle.